-This summer I the quite wonderful Hancock Shaker Village.
+This summer I visited the quite wonderful Hancock Shaker Village.
 It’s where in craft and design, form meets function with simplicity and beauty.
 So many interesting things to see and pay attention to.

 Of course – I had to visit the schoolhouse, now separated from the main buildings by a busy highway.